<bgsound src="beourguest.mid" loop="3" balance="0" volume="-600">

 2 tsp. powdered chicken soup base or bouillion

-powdered herbs to taste; I use:
+powdered herbs to taste; I prefer:

 garlic powder